devnull-tools/rboss/README.md

 ### Invoking Operations

-To see the operations for a resource, use the option "--list-operations"
+To see the operations for a resource, use the "--list-operations" or "-l" option:

     rboss-cli --server --list-operations

-To detail an operation, use the option "--detail-operation"
+To detail an operation, use the "--detail-operation" or "-d" option:

     rboss-cli --server --detail-operation shutdown

 This will print a table showing both request and response parameters.
-To invoke the operation, use the "--operation" (or "-o") option
+To invoke the operation, use the "--operation" or "-o" option:

     rboss-cli --server --operation shutdown
     rboss-cli --server -o shutdown

 Since this operation requires a parameter, rboss-cli will ask you to input them.
-If you want to pass the required parameters, use the "--arguments" (or "-a") option
+If you want to pass the required parameters, use the "--arguments" or "-a" option:

     rboss-cli --server --operation shutdown --arguments restart=true
     rboss-cli --server -o shutdown -a restart=true

+Multiple arguments are supported using commas:

+    rboss-cli --some-resource -o operation -a arg1=value1,arg2=value

 If you want to skip optional arguments, use the "--skip-optional". rboss-cli will not ask you to input the arguments, leaving "--arguments" as the only way to set them.

+See rboss-cli --help for a complete list of commands.

 ### Known Issues